noiseprotocol/noise_spec/noise.md

 next message in the current pattern, or whether to re-initialize the `HandshakeState` and execute a different pattern.

-By way of example, this section defines the "Noise Pipe" protocol.
+By way of example, this section defines the `Noise_Pipe` protocol.
 This protocol uses `Noise_XX` for a full handshake but also provides an abbreviated or "zero-round-trip" handshake via `Noise_IS` if the initiator has pre-knowledge of the responder's static public key.
 If the responder fails to decrypt the